PrishalM/PrishalM/README.md

 - 🇬🇧 I am based in London, UK.
 - 👨🏽‍💻 Training as a Full Stack Development Trainee at futureproof.
-- 📱 With my passion and experience for UX/UI, I would thrive in a <strong>Front-end Development</strong> role where I can ensure my user-centric mindset is persistent in all my work.
+- 📱 With my passion and experience for UX/UI, I would thrive in a <strong>Frontend Development</strong> role where I can ensure my user-centric mindset is persistent in all my work.
 - 🗺 Outside of work, I am an avid learner of art, ancient & human history, geography, human migration and philosophy.
 - 🧑🏽‍🎨 I also love to explore my creative side through different mediums such as acrylic, chalk, clay, photography and digital wire-framing.